 Gornick: I was so naive about historical fiction that I didn’t even realize I was writing historical fiction.
 I’m not even sure if I did write historical fiction.
 My book has three strands, one of which is set in 2013 and another that unspools largely from 1963 forward.
 It’s only the third strand, which starts in 1914, that is incontrovertibly “historical.”

 Kline: I had the same experience with my novel Orphan Train.
 Only a third of it is set in the past—from 1920 to the mid 1940s.
 The rest takes place in the present day.
-A Piece of the World and Tin Ticket, though, are firmly rooted in other eras.
+A Piece of the World and The Exiles, though, are firmly rooted in other eras.

 Gornick: Going back to the Chee anecdote, with Orphan Train, did people ask you, “Are you giving up literature for genre fiction?”